DEFENCE FOR CHILDREN INTERNATIONAL(DCI) is a leading child rights-focused and membership-based grassroots movement founded in 1979.

 In Europe DCI interacts with the European Union and the Council of Europe.

-In the Middle East and North Africa DCI collaborates with the League of Arab States and are members of its Childhood Committee.
+In the Middle East and North Africa DCI collaborates with the League of Arab States as a members of its Childhood Committee.